MISK-DSI-2020-01/week_2/README.md

 This week you should have the following set up:

 1. Set up an account on [GitHub](https://www.github.com/).
 Share your username with your teaching assisstant on Slack.
 We'll use this to follow your progress throughout the rest of the course.
+1. An introduction to the concept of version control will be on this [Miro board](https://miro.com/app/board/o9J_kj14svU=/).

 **Software to install**